meincken/builtbymoustache.github.io/_posts/2000-01-04-portfolio.md

 	    </figure>

 	    <p>
 	      I was also tasked with creating an online style guide for developers and designers to work from, this was known as the OMG (online media guide).
 It was based on Atomic Design principles.
+It consisted of a series of design patterns for designers to follow and a code lab for developers.
+This allowed to cover any inconsistencies between design and development.
 	    </p>

 	    <figure>